VI. Key Issues: Financing and Delivery >> A. Health Spending >> Health Cost Containment >> Improve Administration >> Health IT (last updated 8.31.14)

 3. Electronic Health Records

-5. Impact of Health IT Program Implementation
+5. Health IT and Hospitals

 The adoption of various forms of health information technology (HIT) may have disparate impacts, including improvements in access/continuity of care, quality, patient satisfaction or privacy of medical information.
 However, a principal motivation for pursuing HIT is the expectation that it will lead to system efficiencies that result in net savings in the short run or long run.
 Because most HIT innovations have multiple effects, this section examines the benefits and costs of a full range of HIT innovations for which there is real-world evidence even if their purpose or impact might be quality improvement at the expense of cost containment.
 Discussion of health reform policy proposals related to HIT (i.e., policy options under discussion and not yet adopted or implemented) is contained at Health IT under Health Reform, Components of Reform, Cost Containment.